Alternative Noise Reduction Techniques

 - Show Audacity a "noise profile" - a short section of audio containing only the noise to be reduced

 - Return to the effect to apply the noise profile to all the audio.

-Suppose you've loaded your audio into Audacity and listened to it, only to be disappointed to find it's contaminated with a continuous, fairly pure tone of some kind.
+Suppose you have loaded your audio into Audacity and listened to it, only to be disappointed to find it iss contaminated with a continuous, fairly pure tone of some kind.
 This is a case where you can get good results using the Notch Filter effect which you will find underneath the divider in the Effect menu.

 Use the Spectral Editing tools to identify and eliminate continuous tones or transient noises.

 A Noise Gate is a type of "audio gate" that is "open" and allows sounds to pass unaltered when the level is above a "threshold" level.
 When the audio signal is below the threshold level, the gate "closes" and stops, or reduces the signal making it substantially quieter.
 A Noise Gate does not eliminate noise from a signal but reduces the noise level during the quiet periods between sounds.
 There are many situations where this can be useful.

 - When there is very low level noise that is effectively masked by the recorded material, a Noise Gate can lower the noise level during silent parts of the recording where the low level noise would otherwise be apparent.